Quig-Enterprises/Design-Guidance/WORDPRESS_OUTPUT_STRUCTURE.md

 ### 5.1.
 Zip File Naming Convention

-When generating the final `.zip` file, the filename **must** include a version number that corresponds to the version in the plugin's header and changelog.
+When generating the final distributable `.zip` file, the filename **must** be appended with the plugin's version number.

-*   **Correct Format:** `plugin-slug-MAJOR.MINOR.PATCH.zip`
+*   **Zip Filename Format:** `plugin-slug-MAJOR.MINOR.PATCH.zip`
     *   *Example:* `cxq-auditor-1.0.0.zip`
     *   *Example:* `cxq-membership-2.1.3.zip`

+*   **Internal Folder Name:** The root folder inside the zip file **must not** include the version number.
+It should always match the plugin's slug.
+    *   *Example:* The file `cxq-auditor-1.0.0.zip` must unzip to a single folder named `cxq-auditor`.

-*   **Incorrect Formats:** Do not use descriptive or non-standard suffixes.
+*   **Prohibited Suffixes:** Do not use any other descriptive suffixes in the filename.
+The version number is the only permitted addition.
-    *   *Avoid:* `cxq-auditor-latest.zip`
+    *   *Avoid:* `cxq-auditor-updated.zip`
-    *   *Avoid:* `cxq-auditor-debug-fix.zip`
+    *   *Avoid:* `cxq-auditor-complete.zip`

-This practice ensures that every distributed file is a unique, identifiable artifact tied to a specific release.
+This practice ensures that every distributed file is a unique, versioned artifact that installs cleanly into the correct directory (`/wp-content/plugins/plugin-slug/`).

 ### 5.2.
 Pre-Packaging Verification Checklist